 In a 2015 affidavit, Virginia Giuffre — one of the dozens of women who have accused Epstein and his powerful friends of abusing her when she was underage — claimed that Brunel “could get dozens of underage girls and feed Epstein’s strong appetite for sex with minors.”
 How Brunel would do this, Giuffre claimed, would be by promising young girls “good money”; then, Brunel would “farm [the girls] out to his friends,” such as Epstein, “for sexual purposes.”
 Giuffre, who claims she was forced to have sex with Brunel, also said in the affidavit that Epstein bragged to her that he had “slept with over 1,000 of Brunel’s girls.”

 (In response to Giuffre’s allegations, Brunel said in a statement in 2015, “I strongly deny having committed any illicit act or any wrongdoing in the course of my work.”)

-More recently, Brunel’s name appeared in the recently unsealed court documents from 2015 that shed a damning light on Epstein’s alleged sex-trafficking ring.
+Late last year, Brunel’s name appeared in unsealed court documents from 2015 that shed a damning light on Epstein’s alleged sex-trafficking ring.
 Included in the documents were telephone messages to Epstein, which featured a note “for Jeffrey, from Jean Luc,” in which Brunel appears to be offering Epstein an underage girl.
 The message reads: “He has a teacher for you to teach you how to speak Russian.
 She is 2X8 years old not blonde.
 Lessons are free and you can have your 1st today if you call.”